ankithpraveen/PipelineMonitoring/README.md

 The application logs are set to the INFO level and will display in the console.
 Adjust the logging level as needed in the `logging.basicConfig` call.

-## Contributing

-Feel free to fork the repository and submit pull requests.
-For major changes, please open an issue first to discuss what you would like to change.

-## License

-This project is licensed under the MIT License.
-See the `LICENSE` file for details.

-## Contact

-For any questions or suggestions, please contact [your-email@example.com].
+For any questions or suggestions, please contact [hagarwal@singlestore.com] or [apraveen@singlestore.com].

 ---